-You indicate that D--- also researches the best media choices for placement of the advertisements, and recommends these choices to the client.
+You indicate that --- also researches the best media choices for placement of the advertisements, and recommends these choices to the client.
 You state that the placement of the advertising is purchased.
-For purposes of this opinion letter, we assume that in some instances the client may directly purchase the advertising placement from the media chosen, and in some instances D--- may purchase the placement.
-We also understand that D--- may or may not receive a commission on the placement.
+For purposes of this opinion letter, we assume that in some instances the client may directly purchase the advertising placement from the media chosen, and in some instances --- may purchase the placement.
+We also understand that --- mayor may not receive a commission on the placement.

-You ask about the taxability of charges made by D--- to its client.
-Your letter does not include any statement that D--- is acting as an agent on behalf of its client.
-Therefore, this opinion letter is based upon an assumption that D--- is not acting as an agent on behalf of the client, and that D--- acts as a seller, not as an agent, in its dealings with its client.
+You ask about the taxability of charges made by --- to its client.
+Your letter does not include any statement that --- is acting as an agent on behalf of its client.
+Therefore, this opinion letter is based upon an assumption that --- is not acting as an agent on behalf of the client, and that --- acts as a seller, not as an agent, in its dealings with its client.